The country is roughly divided into inland which had historic Mayan sites and Cayes (pronounced “keys”) which have water sports.

 Day 1 – San Ignacio

-After landing at the Belize airport, I took a $25 USD taxi (there is no public transport) to Belize city.
+After landing at the Belize airport, I took a $25 USD taxi to Belize city (there is no public transport, I usually avoid paying for cabs to keep my trips frugal, the last taxi I used was from gogreentaxisltd.co.uk and that was years ago on another trip) to Belize city.
 From there I took a 2.5-hour bus costing $4.5 USD heading west to San Ignacio.
 There I check out the Cahal Pech ruins.
 Established in 1200 BC, this is the oldest Mayan site in Belize.
 Entry fee is $5 USD.
 Do me a favor and get a guide for another $10 -15 USD.
 Guide’s explanation adds a real value in terms of understanding how the site was actually used.
 I spent rest of the day checking San Ignacio city.
 Nothing much interesting in it.

 Day 2 – ATM caves